haoyuanz13/Visual-SLAM/Visual_SLAM_3DMap/README.md

 Results
 -------
 All results are stored in the folder **_final_results_**, which contains the final results of estimated trajectory and 3D point cloud.
-Below show a simple feature tracking result and several generated maps.
+Below show a simple feature matching result and several generated maps.

-* **_Feature Tracking Performance_**
+* **_Feature Matching Performance_**